 The video above shows how to check for blown fuses in the interior fuse box of your 2001 Ford E-150 Econoline Club Wagon and where the fuse panel diagram is located.
 If your map light, stereo, heated seats, headlights, power windows or other electronic components suddenly stop working, chances are you have a fuse that has blown out.
 If your E-150 Econoline Club Wagon is experiencing electrical problems, you should always check the fuses first, because they are relatively easy to check and cheap to change.
 Some Fords have multiple interior fuse boxes even the trunk - the video above will show you where the interior fuse box of your 2001 E-150 Econoline Club Wagon is located.
 The more electronics your E-150 Econoline Club Wagon has, the more fuses it has.
 Some components may have multiple fuses, so make sure you check all of the fuses that are linked to the component in question.

 If you need to replace a blown fuse in your E-150 Econoline Club Wagon, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your E-150 Econoline Club Wagon.

-Because you have to start somewhere2001 Ford E-150 Econoline Club Wagon XLT 5.4L V8
+See how to seal up minor power steering fluid leaks2001 Ford E-150 Econoline Club Wagon XLT 5.4L V8